teejaytiger/Tubify/README.md

 ### Linux
 Install youtube-dl with `sudo apt-get install youtube-dl` and modify `youtube_dl_path` in the config.yaml file to reflect the path to the executable.

+run `python -m pip install requirements.txt`
+This will install all the prerequisites.

 > you can also follow [the official instructions](https://ytdl-org.github.io/youtube-dl/download.html)

 ### OSX
 Follow the instructions at [the official youtube-dl documentation](https://ytdl-org.github.io/youtube-dl/download.html)

+run `python -m pip install requirements.txt`
+This will install all the prerequisites.

 ## Installation continued (All OS)